thomas-haslwanter/statsintro/rst/statsDistributions.rst

 -  How many defects will there be per 100 metres of rope sold?

-What’s a little different about this distribution is that the random variable :math:`X` which counts the number of events can take on *any non-negative integer* value.
+What's a little different about this distribution is that the random variable :math:`X` which counts the number of events can take on *any non-negative integer* value.
 In other words, I could walk home and find no pennies on the street.
 I could also find one penny.
-It’s also possible (although unlikely, short of an armored-car exploding nearby) that I would find 10 or 100 or 10,000 pennies.
+It's also possible (although unlikely, short of an armored-car exploding nearby) that I would find 10 or 100 or 10,000 pennies.